Dantevg/RedWeb/README.md

 # RedWeb
 RedWeb is a program, which lets you access webpages all around your world.
 It works a bit like the World Wide Web.
+A webpage is just a normal lua file, unlike others (quest, firewolf...).
 ***RedWeb works with lua programs.
 Therefore you should not use this on a server (because of hacking etc.)***
 ***RedWeb is still under construction.
 It should be ready 1st ~~February~~ March.***